kubernetes/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 {{% capture objectives %}}

-* Create a kustomization.yaml with
+* Create a `kustomization.yaml` file containing:
   * a ConfigMap generator
   * a Pod resource config using the ConfigMap
-* Apply the directory by `kubectl apply -k ./`
+* Apply the directory by running `kubectl apply -k ./`
 * Verify that the configuration was correctly applied.

 {{% /capture %}}